Existence of Korteweg-de Vries Solitons and Relevance of Relativistic Effects in a Dusty Electron-Ion Plasma: Introduction

-The fully relativistic regime is also worth considering, as interesting new effects may appear when velocities are arbitrarily large.
+The fully relativistic regime is also worth to be considered, as interesting new effects may appear when velocities are arbitrarily large.
 For instance, relativistic velocities may increase the plasma transparency to electromagnetic waves, and introduce cutoffs in the Alfv\'en mode in electron-positron plasmas, so that Alfv\'en waves can only propagate for a finite band of wavenumber~\cite{Asenjo_a}.
-This, in turn, has consequences on the existence of solitons associated to each wave mode ({\it e.g.\/}~\cite{Asenjo_d,Lopez_d}).
+This, in turn, has consequences on the existence of solitons associated to each wave mode (see for example Refs.~\cite{Asenjo_d,Lopez_d}).
 All these works focused on the effect of arbitrarily large particle velocities and temperatures, without considering the presence of dust.

 Given the discussion above, it would be interesting to extend previous works to study the existence and properties of solitons in a plasma where both dust and relativistic velocities in all species should be considered.
 This could be relevant in various systems involving laboratory, space, and especially astrophysical plasmas, where extreme conditions are expected.
 For instance, star collapse or supernova explosions may lead the particles to relativistic energies, where plasma jets are injected into the dusty interstellar medium~\cite{Taherimoghadam,Higdon,Saini}.
 Also, the collision of clouds in the dusty torus around accretion disks near black holes~\cite{Mehlhaff,Nenkova,Muller,Singh,Kynoch}, may create a population of particles accelerated to relativistic velocities~\cite{Wang_f}.